ledgetech/lua-resty-http/README.md

 * `status` The status code.
 * `headers` A table of headers.
+* `has_body` A boolean flag indicating if there is a body to be read.
 * `body_reader` An iterator function for reading the body in a streaming fashion.
 * `read_body` A method to read the entire body into a string.
 * `read_trailers` A method to merge any trailers underneath the headers, after reading the body.